himax25/Data_Visualization_Project/README.md

 # Data_Visualization_Project
 This is one of data visualization projects in Data Science Nanodegree program at Udatcity.
 Base on the information which came from a Kaggle dataset, it tracked the on-time performance of US domestic flights operated by large air carriers in 2015.
-I created three virtualizations in Tableau with my insight as the followings.
+I created three visualizations in Tableau with my insight as the followings.

 ## Insight 1
 The below map is the information about flight's arrival delays in 2015 by each Airport at US with Airlines.